gjcooper/VAULT/01_articles/weber2020ketamine.md

 This approach seems to be what we want for the [[Hierarchical Gaussian Filter|HGF]] analysis of the primacy data.
 We will clean the EEG data, but then separately fit the HGF using [[tapas]] to the data sequence.
 Then somehow combine the optimal HGF fits with the ERP data.

+Provides some resources for thinking about the [[HGF analysis of MMN]]
 ### Annotations

 %% begin annotations %%